liferay/liferay-docs/devGuide/en/chapters/08-designing-workflow-with-kaleo.markdown

 button, and select *Ticket Process*.

-Now you can interact with the DDL and progress throughout the ticket process using Kaleo Forms.
+Now you can interact with the DDL and progress throughout the ticket process using Kaleo Forms!
+Joe Bloggs is assigned the task once it ticket reaches the QA and Pass to QA tasks.
 Remember to sign in as Joe Bloggs to access the tasks assigned to him.
-Joe Bloggs should also receive an email when the Project Management node is activated.
+Mr. Bloggs should also receive an email when the Project Management node is activated.

 You successfully created a workflow definition and created a workflow process